Content

 Text

-Hospice UK’s Volunteer to Career programme awarded grants of £10,000 each to 7 hospices to support the professional development and recruitment of volunteers considering a career in healthcare.
+Through our Volunteer to Career programme we have awarded grants of £10,000 each to 7 hospices to support the professional development and recruitment of volunteers considering a career in healthcare.

-In addition to the funding grant, Hospice UK and partner charity Helpforce will:
+In addition to the funding grant, Hospice UK and partner charity Helpforce is:

-• help each participating hospice to identify and build internal capacity to deliver the work
+• helping each participating hospice to identify and build internal capacity to deliver the work

-• help each hospice to find and match interested volunteers from their local communities
+• helping each hospice to find and match interested volunteers from their local communities

-• provide a blended learning programme for participating hospice Clinical Leads, who will work within their hospices to mentor the new volunteers
+• providing a blended learning programme for participating hospice Clinical Leads, who will work within their hospices to mentor the new volunteers

-• help with project planning and data collection to build evidence of the value of the project.
+• helping with project planning and data collection to build evidence of the value of the project.

 How does it work?